ibm-watson-iot/iot-python/README.md

 ```

 ####Subscribing to Device events
-By default, will subscribe to all events from all connected devices.
+By default, this will subscribe to all events from all connected devices.
 Use the type, id and event parameters to control the scope of the subscription.
 A single client can support multiple subscriptions.

 #####Subscribe to all events from all devices
 ```